talesh/www-project-top-10-for-large-language-model-applications/markdown-to-pdf/README.md

 1. Fork this repository on GitHub by clicking on the "Fork" button at the top right corner of the repository page.

-2. On your copy of this repo, create an ISO two-letter subfolder in the `1_1_vulns` folder.
-This subfolder should contain all the markdown files of the translation.
+2. On your copy of this repo, create an ISO two-letter subdirectory in the `1_1_vulns` directory.
+This subdirectory should contain all the markdown files of the translation.
 You can match the same format as other languages.

-3. Copy the Markdown files of the English version to your new folder and start translating.
+3. Copy the Markdown files of the English version to your new directory and start translating.
 Make sure to follow the instructions in `_template.md` to ensure consistent styling.
 (There is no need to copy the _template.md file) The Markdown to PDF generator relies on this consistency.

 4. Aim to replicate the translation as accurately as possible and avoid deviating from the original meaning of the Top Ten for LLMs.